-The net proceeds from the sale of 11,000,000 shares, after deducting underwriting discounts and commissions and estimated fees and expenses, are expected to be approximately \$311 million (approximately \$358 million if the underwriters exercise their over-allotment option in full).
+The net proceeds from the sale of 12,500,000 shares, after deducting underwriting discounts and commissions and estimated fees and expenses, are expected to be approximately \$328.9 million, or approximately \$378.5 million if the underwriters exercise their over-allotment option in full.

-We anticipate using the net proceeds from this offering, together with an estimated \$629 million of net proceeds from the concurrent offering of our equity security units, or \$723 if the underwriters' option to purchase additional shares of common stock is exercised in full, primarily to reduce the amounts outstanding under our Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997, among us and the lenders named therein, to repurchase initially \$75 million of long-term debt and to partially fund the August 10, 2001 maturity of \$350 million of floating rate notes or to refinance other debt.
+We anticipate using the net proceeds from this offering, together with an estimated \$725.5 million of net proceeds from the concurrent offering of our equity security units, or \$834.6 million if the underwriters' option to purchase additional shares of common stock is exercised in full, primarily to reduce the amounts outstanding under our Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997, among us and the lenders named therein, to repurchase initially \$75 million of long-term debt and to fund the August 10, 2001 retirement of \$350 million of floating rate notes or to refinance other debt.
 Any remaining proceeds may be used by Raytheon to fund capital expenditures, working capital requirements and general corporate purposes.
-The weighted average interest rate on borrowings outstanding under the revolving credit facility on April 1, 2001 was 5.38% and the weighted average interest rate on the \$75 million of long-term debt was 8.1%.
+The weighted average interest rate on borrowings outstanding under the revolving credit facility on April 1, 2001 was 5.38% and the weighted average interest rate on the \$75 million of long-term debt was 8.10%.
 Several banking affiliates of the underwriters are lenders to us under the revolving credit facility and will receive a portion of the net proceeds of this offering and the concurrent equity security units offering in repayment of amounts outstanding to them under the revolving credit facility.